 Bring your tracker with you and turn it on (including live tracking) at the Hogback, Antelope, and any other flying site, even if you're just ridge soaring or taking a sledder.

-If you're not on this list, but would like to be, Email Andy with your Shared Page URL, type of device (InReach or SPOT) and your cell phone carrier.
+If you're not on this list, but would like to be, Email Andy with your Shared Page URL and your city of residence.